FiloSottile/gvt/README.md

 Make sure you set `GO15VENDOREXPERIMENT=1`.

 Also note that GO15VENDOREXPERIMENT does not apply when outside the GOPATH tree.
 That is, your project must be somewhere in a subfolder of `$GOPATH`.

-## Why

-There are many Go vendoring tools, but they all have some subset of the following problems

-   * no GO15VENDOREXPERIMENT support: old tools are based on import path rewriting or GOPATH overrides
-   * requirement to run on clients: some require the user to install the tool and run it after cloning, which breaks `go get`
-   * **no real fetching support**: tools like Godep just copy packages from your GOPATH, instead of pulling it from the Internet, contaminating your system environment; gvt will never touch your system GOPATH
-   * prominent metadata files: there's no need for the manifest to be in your repository root, or in its own empty folder, or to be manually edited
-   * complex feature set: many are project management tools with included vendoring features
-   * different build stack: gb-vendor is awesome but it requires you to build your project with gb